DanielFerreira-hub/projeto-integrado/Docs/database_schema.md

 # ISLA IT Asset Management – Database Schema Documentation

 This document details the database schema for the ISLA IT Asset Management system, including tables, columns, example values, and all relationships.
-It also provides guidance for visualizing these relationships in ER diagrams (e.g., SmartDraw).

 ---